Long distance love can be extremely difficult.

-Yes, there’s that old saying, “Absence makes the heart grow fonder.”
+“Absence makes the heart grow fonder,” isn’t just an old saying.
 It’s totally true.
 If you two are really into each other and you both take the proper measures to make it work, you two will be better off.
 Count on it.

-And in my line of work, I’ve seen people try almost everything to resolve the issues that arise, so I know what works and what doesn’t.
+In my line of work, I’ve seen people in every situation you can imagine and they’ll try anything to resolve the issues that arise, so I know what works and what doesn’t.
+Just remember:

 Unless you two want to have a cyber relationship for the rest of your lives (no offence if you’re into that sort of thing), you’re going to have to first talk about when the whole “distance thing” is going to end.

-Talk about your end goal and keep that in mind as you move forward.
+Even if it’s a long way away, figure out your end goal and keep that in mind as you move forward.
 Use this as your motivation.
-Envision how good it’s going to feel once you two achieve your goals apart and then finally reunite!
+Think how good it’s going to feel once you two have weathered this tough time and can finally reunite!

 Talk about this time with your partner and tell him or her how excited and happy you’ll feel once this moment comes.

 It’s pretty cliché, right?
-And it goes without saying, sure, but during my time as a relationship counselor, I’ve seen couples say they trust each other, but fail to actually put that trust into practice.
+But during my time as a relationship counsellor, I’ve seen couples say they trust each other who fail to actually put that trust into practice.

 Okay, first I have to say it’s natural to feel jealous.
 It’s okay to feel possessive.
 I’m possessive over my cat and my laptop computer!